krsmanovic/mac/README.md

 ```
 mac ADDRESS
 ```
-where `ADDRESS` is either whole or partial (at least 6 characters), formatted in any way you got.
+where `ADDRESS` is either whole or partial string (at least 6 characters), regardless of special characters.